microsoft/PowerToys/doc/devdocs/disk-usage-footprint.md

 ## Our process to verify current install footprint

 We created a quick virtual machine.
-We opt'ed to use one of our Windows 10 test virtual machines here.
+We chose to use our fresh Windows 10 test virtual machines here.

 ### Empty disk details